-- any amount the injured person recovers
+- any amount you recover

 - from the responsible party.5

-In many states, including California, this right to contract around the “made whole” doctrine is well accepted and is usually contained in the very long form contract you sign when you first get insurance coverage.
+In many states, including California, this right to contract around the “made whole” doctrine is well accepted and is usually contained in the very long-form contract you sign when you first get insurance coverage.
 Despite the fact that you may have never known the provision existed, it can still be enforced against you in many cases.

 In some cases, your attorney can challenge the sufficiency of the language in your contract with the insurance company so that the “made whole” doctrine will still apply even when there’s conflicting language.